A lot of people don’t know what to say to someone who had a miscarriage or stillbirth.

 Lastly, if you feel anyone is in danger or that the mother or any other family member is thinking of harming themselves or others, call for help immediately.
 Text the word “CONNECT” to the crisis helpline at 741741 for immediate access to resources.

 Resources for Supporting and Processing Stillbirth and Infant Loss

-- NILMDTS (Now I Lay Me Down to Sleep) – This organization provides birth and newborn photography for families suffering stillbirth.
+NILMDTS (Now I Lay Me Down to Sleep): This organization provides birth and newborn photography for families suffering a stillbirth.

 Molly Bears: A nonprofit organization that gifts Mothers of loss a bear weighted to their child’s birth weight.

 In episode 28 of our podcast, we honor Madelyn and her mother, Megan.

 Want to make a difference for VBAC moms?
 Register today for our Advanced VBAC Doula Certification Course, and start practicing as a certified VBAC doula!